Housing Resources

 College Focused Rapid Rehousing

 This program provides safe, stable housing for houseless students as well as a meal plan and intense case management focused on holistic and academic success.
-Please submit a Basic Needs Assistance Request to apply.
+Please submit a Basic Needs Assistance Request.

 Aggie House